GorIspolkom/Quize/README.md

 My tasks in the project are: developing a module for working with email, creating a player profile, working with a virtual keyboard, creating scripts for UI, layout, searching for bugs and errors.

-The quiz questions are parsed from a Json file
+The quiz questions are parsed from a Json file.

 The order was taken on a freelance basis, the deadline is two weeks.